• Skip to main content

 Ruby-red Grapefruit & Pistachio Cake batter – ready to go in the oven.
 The cake batter is very liquid so I wouldn’t recommend using a loose-bottom cake tin.
 If this is all you have then fully line the tin as shown.

-With grapefruit currently in season I simply couldn’t help myself but to use them in baking a cake.
-Ruby and pink grapefruit are in season from November through to May.
+With grapefruit currently in season I simply couldn’t help myself but to put them to good use and bake them in a cake.
+Ruby and pink grapefruit are at their seasonal best from November through to May.
 Tart with a tinge of bitterness, grapefruit originated as a hybrid of pomelo and sweet orange.

 I have had this recipe in my files for sometime and a cake I supplied to a local artisan coffee shop, it was one of their best sellers.